 8. Mow the Right Way

-- St. Augustinegrass: Taller at 2.5 to 3 inches tall to shade roots and keep out weeds
+- St. Augustinegrass: Mow to 2.5 to 4 inches inches tall to shade roots and keep out weeds.

-- Bermudagrass: Best at 1 to 2 inches for common varieties for dense, durable growth
+- Bermudagrass: Mow to 1 to 2 inches for common varieties for dense, durable growth.

 Win the Neighborhood Lawn Game

-Connect with LawnStarter’s network of local lawn care professionals who understand Houston’s clay soil, humidity challenges, and warm-season grass needs.
-Get matched with trusted Houston lawn care experts today for lawn mowing, pest control, and even tree care so you can enjoy a beautiful, healthy lawn all season long.
+But if you don’t have the time or the energy to get your lawn prepped for spring and to care for it all year, LawnStarter can help.
+Our local lawn care professionals understand Houston’s clay soil, humidity challenges, and warm-season grass needs.
+Get matched with trusted Houston lawn care experts for lawn mowing, lawn treatments, and more so you can enjoy a beautiful, healthy lawn all season long.